 You normally don’t hear much arguing about it unless you’ve come across someone who believes that tipping is stupid.

 It isn’t the cheapest place, but it’s on the beach so we expect to pay a bit more than a typical chain restaurant.

 Restaurants Suggest Tipping Amounts

-Generally, they calculate how much your tip should be if you want to tip 15%, 18% of 20%.
-I think that’s fair, because that’s the range I normally tip in.
+Generally, they calculate how much your tip should be if you want to tip 15%, 18% or 20%.
+I think that’s fair because that’s the range I normally tip in.

 In my mind, I feel I should tip 15% if service is average, 18% if service is great and 20% if I didn’t have to think or ask about anything, such as needing a refill because my glass was empty.

 Not All Suggested Tips Are Equal